ampl/ampl.github.io/docs/source/solvers/gurobi/options.md

 tech:writegraph (writegraph, exportgraph)
       File to export conversion graph.
 Format: JSON Lines.

+tech:writemodel (writeprob, writemodel, tech:exportfile)
+      Specifies files where to export the model before solving (repeat the option for several files.)
+File name extensions can be ".lp[.7z]", ".mps", etc.

+tech:writemodelonly (justwriteprob, justwritemodel)
+      Specifies files where to export the model, no solving (option can be repeated.)
+File extensions can be ".dlp", ".mps", etc.

 tech:writepresolved (writepresolved, writepresolvedmodel, exportpresolvedfile)
       Specifies the name of a file where to export the presolved model before solving it.
 This file name can have extension ".lp", ".mps", etc.
       Default = "" (don't export the model).

+tech:writesolution (writesol, writesolution)
+      Specifies the names of files where to export the solution and/or other result files in solver's native formats.
+Option can be repeated.
+File name extensions can be ".sol[.tar.gz]", ".json", ".bas", ".ilp", etc.

 ```